Kim Kardashian West Says Her BFF Makeup Collection Is Deeply Personal

 But there's one constant in the star's life, and that's family — which includes her best friend of nearly four decades, Allison Statter.
 This month, the two launched a special makeup collaboration to commemorate their bond.
 "We've been best friends since we were born," Kardashian-West says to me over the phone in a joint interview with Statter.
 "Allison is really like my family, and we've always been there for one another."
-Statter, founder and owner of Blended Strategy Group, a full-service branding agency in Los Angeles, echoes Kardashian, saying that they've become even closer as they've gotten older.
+Statter, co-founder and CEO of influencer marketing and PR agency Blended Strategy Group in Los Angeles, echoes Kardashian, saying that they've become even closer as they've gotten older.
 "Kim and I have a really special friendship," she says.
 "It doesn't matter where we are in life, we always stay connected."

 Advertisement